 For men, the Millennial gloom and doom narrative is not far-fetched.
 The median income of young men is lower than those of Generation X when you consider inflation.

 For a generation that is often portrayed as privileged, the Millennial population is bearing an unprecedented burden of cost inflation.
+It explains why Millennials are more likely to be concerned about consumer debt, tax debt, and taking investment risks.
 While real income has increased moderately for some, it’s nowhere near enough to keep up with the burden of cost inflation in key areas like home, healthcare, and tuition.